jakubvalenta/human-activities/README.rst

 started the app) and the *Advanced configuration*.
 On Windows, these items are accessible in separate menu that opens when you right-click the icon.

-How is the pie chart calculated
+How the pie chart is calculated
 """""""""""""""""""""""""""""""

-Let's assume we chose 2 directories in the setup:
+Let's say we chose two directories during the setup:

 - ``/Users/jakub/Paid work`` which contains 15 files
 - ``/Users/jakub/Unpaid work`` which contains 30 files

-Human Activities will first calculate the **sum of the number of files in both directories**, which is 45.
+Then Human Activities will first calculate the **sum of the number of files in both directories**, which is 45.
 This will be the **100%**.
 Therefore ``Paid work`` takes 33.3% and ``Unpaid work`` takes 66.6% of the total number of files.
 This percentage will then be shown as a pie chart, which is ⅓ one color and ⅔ another color.

 Advanced configuration
 ^^^^^^^^^^^^^^^^^^^^^^